adamshostack/conflictmodeling/references/README.md

 [Levendowski16] Levendowski, Amanda "[Conflict Modeling](https://www.levendowski.net/conflict-modeling/)" in progress work,

+[Lorenz18] Lorenz, Taylor, "[Instagram Has a Massive Harassment Problem](https://www.theatlantic.com/technology/archive/2018/10/instagram-has-massive-harassment-problem/572890/) October, 2018  "moderators feel like they need to be experts in multiple social platforms to understand the nuances of each post."

 [Lunatic] Lunatic, Azure and Byrne "[Out of the Game: How Apps Fail Oppressed Users (and how you can help)](https://docs.google.com/presentation/d/1FwUHS5wmDdGVJGwYsnvAuFmcTcC4ZbueU7baNlvkh14/edit#slide=id.p)",